Subscribe to the Moving to Portland Newsletter

 • Vietnam Memorial The curved black granite wall lists the names of all Oregon residents who died in Vietnam or who are missing in action.
 The wall also chronicles three years of the conflict and concurrent local events, providing a poignant contrast.

 Hoyt Arboretum lies on the west side of the Arlington Heights neighborhood.
-The 232 acre wooded site possesses the largest group of distinct species of any arboretum in the U.S. Its plant collection contains 10,000 individual trees and shrubs, representing nearly 1,000 different species from around the world.
-The arboretum is a favorite place for hikers and runners with its 10 miles of trails.
+The 232-acre wooded site possesses the largest group of distinct species of any arboretum in the U.S. Its plant collection contains 10,000 individual trees and shrubs, representing nearly 1,000 different species from around the world.
+The Arboretum is a favorite place for hikers and runners with its ten miles of trails.
 The Wildwood Trail is part of the 40-Mile Loop and passes through Hoyt Arboretum.
-The Wildwood leads into Forest Park on the north side and into the Council Crest Trail by the Oregon Zoo.
+The Wildwood leads into Forest Park on the north side and the Council Crest Trail by the Oregon Zoo.
 Go to Forest Park Conservancy for Forest Park trail information.

 The park also includes an archery range, soccer field, amphitheater, tennis courts, picnic sites, and restrooms.
 During the summer months, TriMet, the regional public transportation organization, operates a shuttle bus that circles through the park.
 Click here to view a map of the park.